chaukhoa97/portfolio-v2/docs/General Web/performance.md

 **FID** measures the **interactivity**.
 It measures how much is the delay users experience between initiating an interaction (e.g. clicking a button) and the browser responding to that interaction.

-Improve **FID** by: Reduce the amount of JavaScript executed on page load by using code splitting, removing unused code, and deferring non-critical JavaScript.
+Improve **FID** by: Reduce the amount of JavaScript executed on page load by using code splitting, removing unused code, Prioritizing critical resources.
 [Read more](https://web.dev/optimize-fid/)

 ### [Interaction to Next Paint (INP)](https://web.dev/inp/)